cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 ### Invite members into organization

 To add members, click `Invite members`.
-In the window that appears, enter the email of an atready registered user that you want to add and select the role you want to assign (each role has a different set of rights):
+In the window that appears, enter the email of an already registered user that you want to add and select the role you want to assign (each role has a different set of rights):

 - `Worker` - workers only have access to tasks, projects, and jobs assigned to them.
 - `Supervisor` - this role allows users to create jobs, tasks, and projects and assign them to members of the organization.